bayesatcirm/2023/content/authors/chopin/_index.md

 - Master classes
 ---

-Nicolas Chopin is a Professort at ENSAE, Institut Polytechnique de Paris.
+Nicolas Chopin is a Professor Professor of Data Sciences/Statistics/Machine Learning at ENSAE, Institut Polytechnique de Paris.

 More to know on [his personal website](https://nchopin.github.io/)